+Saturday mornings aren’t complete without a steaming plate of light and fluffy scrambled eggs (crispy bacon and buttery toast optional but definitely recommended).
+But learning how to make scrambled eggs can be tricky.
+It’s easy for this beloved weekend essential to become a crusty, dry, lifeless lump of overcooked dull yellow eggs.
 Turns out, the problem might not depend so much on your talents in the kitchen; everything from the type of pan you use to what you add to your eggs could be the reason why you end up with disaster instead of delicious.
+If you like your eggs cooked in every style, try these 55 delicious ways to have eggs for every meal.

-Once the butter is melted, pour in the eggs.
-The pan should be hot but not piping hot, since too high heat is what leads to overcooked and dry eggs.
-You might want to immediately start stirring, but don’t.
-Instead, allow the eggs to settle and cook for a minute before starting to gently stir them with a heatproof rubber spatula, which will not only protect your pan from scratching but also prevent them from turning into a mushy mess.
+- Allow the eggs to settle and cook for a minute before starting to gently stir them with a heatproof rubber spatula, which will not only protect your pan from scratching but also prevent them from turning into a mushy mess.
 “I stir consistently, sweeping the sides and edges to make sure the egg doesn’t stick and cook too quickly in only one area,” says Guarnaschelli.
 “Being consistent and watching them is the most important part of the method.”

-When your eggs reach their desired consistency, immediately remove them from the heat and transfer to a plate.
+- When your eggs reach their desired consistency, immediately remove them from the heat and transfer to a plate.
 If you don’t, you run the risk of ruining that perfect pile you just worked so hard to create.
 “They will continue to cook as long as they are in the pan, even if you remove it from the direct heat of the stove,” she says.

 - Finally, one last rule before digging in.
 “I scramble the eggs when I am ready to sit down and eat.
 Scrambled eggs are so simple but they don’t wait or taste better cold!” says Guarnaschelli.